 Instructions

-- Wash and trim stems from Okra, leaving tops intact.
+- Wash and trim stems from the okra, leaving tops intact.

 - Pack cleaned okra tightly into 2 sanitized 1-pint jars.